Mabinlin: Protein structures

 Amino acid sequence of Mabinlins homologues are adapted from Swiss-Prot biological database of protein.

 The molecular weights of Mabinlin-1, Mabinlin-3 and Mabinlin-4 are 12.3 kDa, 12.3 kDa and 11.9 kDa, respectively.

 With a molecular weight of 10.4kDa, mabinlin-2 is lighter than mabinlin-1.
 It is a heterodimer consisting of two different chains A and B produced by post-translational cleavage.
 The A chain is composed of 33 amino acid residues and the B chain is composed of 72 amino acid residues.
 The B chain contains two intramolecular disulfide bonds and is connected to the A chain through two intermolecular disulfide bridges.

 Mabinlin-2 is the sweet-tasting protein with the highest known thermostability, which is due to the presence of the four disulfide bridges.
 It has been suggested also that the difference in the heat stability of the different mabinlin homologues is due to the presence of an arginine residue (heat-stable homologue) or a glutamine (heat-unstable homologue) at position 47 in the B-chain.

+The B54-B64 segment of the beta chain in Mabinlin II is the primary functional domain that enables its function as a sweet protein.The segment contains the [NL/I] tetralit motif, a unique structural arrangement that contains four Asn-Leu/lle dipole units.
+The motif is stabilized by Pro56, Pro62, and a cysteine that is involved in a disulfide bridge, which includes CysB59-CysB11.
+The stabilization ensures a rigid and defined conformation.The region is one of the primary binding sites for receptor interaction such as the sweet receptor nTR2/T1R3.